 This is seen as a ‘tie breaker’ issue – if a contractor’s status is unclear after consideration of the other issues surrounding IR35, the intended relationship of the parties can be used determine the outcome of an enquiry.

-Other matters such as VAT registration, business insurances, health and safety requirements, licences, advertising, etc. should be taken into account and help to demonstrate being in business on your own account.
+Other matters such as VAT registration, contractor insurance, health and safety requirements, licences, advertising, etc. should be taken into account and help to demonstrate being in business on your own account.
 A limited company contractor should have all the normal trappings of a legitimate business in place.

 Very pleasant.
 Excellent price for what I needed.
 I will be a returning customer.